skip to content

 [00:19:14.24] - Anthony Campolo Good to hear.

-[00:19:16.26] - Rion Gull Yeah, this looks like.
-Yeah.
+[00:19:16.26] - Rion Gull Yeah, this looks good.
 So you said you're hoping to launch this live by the end of the month.
 That's nice.
-Dash payments are working and I think at a bare minimum, you know that it's a.
-It's somewhat of good advertising.
+Dash payments are working, and I think at a bare minimum that's somewhat good advertising.
 I know you have a pretty wide audience of key influential people in the Web2 space.
-So just them seeing the word dash, there's value there even if they don't use it.
-But yeah, that would be cool to.
-To see what kind of discounts result in what kind of conversions.
+So just them seeing the word Dash, there's value there even if they don't use it.
+But yeah, that would be cool to see what kind of discounts result in what kind of conversions.
 So anything else to say?
-And then we'll, we'll go over to the.
-The SDK stuff after.
+And then we'll go over to the SDK stuff after.
 Final thoughts?

-[00:20:11.05] - Anthony Campolo Just that, you know, if people are have any questions or comments, hit me up.
-And yeah, hoping to.
-Hoping to move forward with this.
+[00:20:11.05] - Anthony Campolo Just that if people have any questions or comments, hit me up.
+And yeah, hoping to move forward with this.

 [00:20:21.11] - Rion Gull Okay, cool.
 All right, so moving on to SDK discussions.
-So for a while now, we've been, Anthony, just as a segue, you know, we, we had 10 or 15 people from, from your circle of developer friends test.
+So for a while now we've been...
+Anthony, just as a segue, you know, we had 10 or 15 people from your circle of developer friends test.
 Yeah, we're gonna do that again at some point.
 Yes.
-I did one more additional one recently with one of my developer friends and things are still basically the same, but we obviously do need an improved JavaScript SDK to work with.
-And so that's what we've been working on with both Matt and.
-Matt and Mikaela are working on that.
-Mikhail, do you want to.
-Do you want to start us off with what you.
-The approach that you're taking to do your.
-The SDK stuff?
+I did one more additional one recently with one of my developer friends, and things are still basically the same.
+But we obviously do need an improved JavaScript SDK to work with, and so that's what we've been working on with both Matt and Mikhail.
+Mikhail, do you want to start us off with the approach that you're taking to do your SDK stuff?
 You have a proposal as well.
-You had one a couple months ago.
-As long as I remember, you have a current one for this coming month.
+You had one a couple months ago, as far as I remember, and you have a current one for this coming month.
 So do you want to talk about what you're working on?

 [00:21:36.02] - Mikhail Right, right.
-Yeah, I wanted to show the whole progress what we did and what the proposal about.
+Yeah, I wanted to show the whole progress, what we did and what the proposal is about.
 Where is it?
 SDK.
-Yeah, so the SDKs that we do.
-It consists of two parts.
-The first part is the actual SDK that can create transition.
-It can make queries to the Dapia and stuff like that.
-It's pretty simple.
-Part.
+Yeah, so the SDKs that we do consist of two parts.
+The first part is the actual SDK that can create transitions.
+It can make queries to the DAPI and stuff like that.
+It's a pretty simple part.

 [00:22:14.10] - Rion Gull Sorry, can you bump up the font about four notches?

 [00:22:18.03] - Mikhail Yeah.
 Right.
-So it's.
-Yeah.
 So there are two parts.
-The first part is actual SDK which have all of the methods to work with for the web developers.
-There is a second part is the wallet which will keep your identity private key secure, which can hold your identities.
-What we want to do on the web basically is we want to have a way for developers to connect the wallet, connect the mobile wallet.
-We want to connect for example through extension.
-An extension is also wallet and developers want to simply through the, through the JavaScript Connect their wallet and then create some transactions and ask value to sign it.
-Because we really don't really want to ask users for private keys or seed phrases on the DAPP application itself.
-I guess in other case you would have to.
-You have to ask user for some secure information that can be very easy leaked.
-Yeah.
-So what we did in the previous months, last two months we was working on the JS SDK and the Dash platform extension.
-The first one is pretty much done for.
-For the regular operations like creating transactions, siding, signing it, basically the document, the basic stuff, the Dash platform.
+The first part is the actual SDK, which has all of the methods for web developers.
+The second part is the wallet, which will keep your identity private key secure and can hold your identities.
+What we want to do on the web basically is give developers a way to connect the wallet, connect the mobile wallet, or connect through an extension.
+An extension is also a wallet.
+Developers want to simply, through JavaScript, connect their wallet and then create some transactions and ask the wallet to sign it.
+Because we really don't want to ask users for private keys or seed phrases on the dApp application itself.
+Otherwise, you would have to ask the user for secure information that can be very easily leaked.
+So what we did in the previous months, the last two months, was work on the JS SDK and the Dash Platform extension.
+The first one is pretty much done for the regular operations like creating transactions, signing them, basically the basic document stuff on Dash Platform.

-[00:24:01.29] - Mikhail Yeah so we did that with.
-With the help of the wasmdpp.
-So there is a DCG wasmdpp which doesn't work really good.
-It has certain limitations, it has certain complexity and I was.
-We were trying to improve it in the beginning of the year but it wasn't really like the efforts was was too much to refactor all the things and stuff like that.
-So we did the completely different wasmdpp project which basically uses the Rust code, the Rust TPP and it bundles into the WASM bundles and these WASM bundles get loaded into the GS.
-So the SDK, the SDK is.
-Is using that wasm.
-Yeah, it adds some complexities to when you work with Window js, but at least we have something to work with.
-And yeah, it let us build an SDK which weights not really much, like 3 megabytes.
-It's optimized, it has all of the typing systems.
+[00:24:01.29] - Mikhail Yeah, so we did that with the help of the Wasm DPP.
+There is a DCG Wasm DPP which doesn't work really well.
+It has certain limitations, it has certain complexity, and we were trying to improve it in the beginning of the year, but the effort was too much to refactor all the things and stuff like that.
+So we did a completely different Wasm DPP project, which basically uses the Rust code, the Rust DPP, and bundles it into WASM bundles.
+These WASM bundles get loaded into the JS SDK.
+So the SDK is using that Wasm.
+It adds some complexity when you work with JS, but at least we have something to work with.
+It let us build an SDK which weighs not really much, like 3 megabytes.
+It's optimized.
+It has all of the typing system.
 Recently we added all of the types.
-So when you use it, you can use the TypeScript or JavaScript.
-If you use the TypeScript you have all of the types.
-So when you work with it, it's the after completion is working and you always see what the methods, what the fields, the classes have yeah, right now we are, we just recently migrated it to the dash platform.
+So when you use it, you can use TypeScript or JavaScript.
+If you use TypeScript, you have all of the types, so the autocompletion works and you always see what methods, fields, and classes are available.
+Right now we just recently migrated it to Dash Platform v2.0.

-[00:25:53.07] - Mikhail We 2.0.
-I'm talking about the DPP layer because it's the most significant part.
-Like we upgraded it to the dash Platform Vite 2.0.
+[00:25:53.07] - Mikhail I'm talking about the DPP layer because it's the most significant part.
+We upgraded it to Dash Platform v2.0.
 It's working.
 We have added all of the token transitions there.
-We have added the data contract, the methods to work with the data contract to create a new data contract, the one which have tokens, like to create tokens and make tokens.
-I haven't yet exposed it in the Dash Platform SDK itself, but it will be pretty quickly.
-I just need to create functions and just execute the methods of the DPP itself.
+We have added the data contract methods to work with the data contract, to create a new data contract, one which has tokens, like to create tokens and mint tokens.
+I haven't yet exposed it in the Dash Platform SDK itself, but it will be pretty quick.
+I just need to create functions and execute the methods of the DPP itself.

-[00:26:36.05] - Rion Gull Okay, do you mind if I, if I give a little bit of a high level explanation for those people who might be wondering what, what all these acronyms are talking about?
-It's a little tricky because people who are developers probably know what's happening and people who aren't developers probably won't know what's happening even after I try to explain it.
+[00:26:36.05] - Rion Gull Okay, do you mind if I give a little bit of a high-level explanation for those people who might be wondering what all these acronyms are talking about?
+It's a little tricky because people who are developers probably know what's happening, and people who aren't developers probably won't know what's happening even after I try to explain it.
 But I'm going to give it a shot.
-So Dash Platform has some function, some functions that you can, that you can call to the, the service side or the network side or the blockchain side.
-It exposes certain methods, certain functions that you can, that you can call.
-It does that over.
-Not JSON rpc, but the grpc.
-Grpc.
-It does that through grpc.
-In order to get the structure of the data.
-Correct.
-To do those function calls, you need to know what is the structure of the data, what fields do I need, what data does it accept, what are the types of those fields?
-And that's what DPP is all about.
-Correct.
-That's what DPP stands for, Dash Platform Protocol.
-And it tells you the data structures and the function calls that are supported by Dash Platform.
+So Dash Platform has some functions that you can call to the service side or the network side or the blockchain side.
+It exposes certain methods, certain functions that you can call.
+It does that over, not JSON-RPC, but gRPC.
+In order to get the structure of the data correct to do those function calls, you need to know what the structure of the data is.
+What fields do I need?
+What kinds of data does it accept?
+What are the types of those fields?
+And that's what DPP is all about, correct?
+That's what DPP stands for, Dash Platform Protocol, and it tells you the data structures and the function calls that are supported by Dash Platform.

-[00:28:07.17] - Rion Gull And that's independent of whatever language any language can implement that those data structures.
-And currently the easiest way to do that is using webassembly.
-That's what Wasm is referring to, was WebAssembly.
-Because WebAssembly is JavaScript engines support WebAssembly to execute those functions.
-So instead of executing them in pure JavaScript, like literally writing JavaScript code and then throwing that through the JavaScript engine and having that send that up to, through the GRPC to Dash platform, you can do it through WebAssembly as well.
-And Rust is specifically a good language to that, that throw, that spits out support for WebAssembly pretty easily.
-So that's, that's the approach that you're taking is you're not, you're not doing, you're not writing a JavaScript SDK.
-You're writing, you're creating an SDK that is WASM based and that, that by nature is supported by JavaScript engines.
+[00:28:07.17] - Rion Gull And that's language-independent.
+Any language can implement those data structures.
+Currently, the easiest way to do that is using WebAssembly.
+That's what Wasm is referring to, WebAssembly, because JavaScript engines support WebAssembly to execute those functions.
+So instead of executing them in pure JavaScript, like literally writing JavaScript code and then throwing that through the JavaScript engine and having that send that up through gRPC to Dash Platform, you can do it through WebAssembly as well.
+Rust is specifically a good language that spits out support for WebAssembly pretty easily.
+So that's the approach that you're taking.
+You're not writing a JavaScript SDK from scratch.
+You're creating an SDK that is WASM-based, and that by nature is supported by JavaScript engines.
 What did I get wrong?
 What did I miss?

 [00:29:24.28] - Mikhail Well, I wouldn't say that.
-I would say it's still JavaScript SDK, but it internally uses the WASM webassembly to create transactions, use sign transactions and stuff like that.
-Decode, encode stuff, stuff like that.
+I would say it's still a JavaScript SDK, but it internally uses Wasm, WebAssembly, to create transactions, sign transactions, decode and encode stuff like that.
 It's still a JavaScript SDK.

-[00:29:44.12] - Rion Gull And the end result of that is that you get a big WASM bundle that you said was 3 megabytes big, which is a significant improvement over Java over the existing SDK, but still quite a bit bigger than what most JavaScript developers would be using used to 3.66 megabytes.
-I think what matters probably more to people is how quickly it performs than how big it is.
-But those are just some aspects of the trade off.
+[00:29:44.12] - Rion Gull And the end result of that is that you get a big WASM bundle that you said was 3 megabytes, which is a significant improvement over the existing SDK, but still quite a bit bigger than what most JavaScript developers would be used to.
+3.66 megabytes.
+I think what matters probably more to people is how quickly it performs than how big it is, but those are just some aspects of the trade-off.

 [00:30:19.27] - Mikhail Yeah, yeah.
-It will be slightly increased when we implement Proofs in the Dash SDK because Proofs is also VASM based.
+It will be slightly increased when we implement proofs in the Dash SDK because proofs are also WASM-based.
 So I think it will double in size, but it's the least that we can get right now.

 [00:30:37.02] - Rion Gull So the last time I looked at the, I looked at your proof package and I thought I saw that was 13 megabytes.